With fossil brush in hand, we unearth the massive behemoths that ruled

 It’s somewhat frightening to

-Imagine what it must have been like to wander around the plains
+Imagine what it must have been like to wander

 Of Africa and Argentina 100